metricly/metricly-docs/content/api/api-notifications.md

 ### Response Body

 The following response is a shortened list of notifications.
-Typical responses product the full library of notifications.
-Notice that the **bodyTemplate** property uses the  FreeMarker Template Language to format a notification's contents.
+Typical responses produce the full library of notifications.
+Notice that the **bodyTemplate** property uses the  [FreeMarker Template Language](https://freemarker.apache.org/) to format a notification's contents.

 ```
 {